fbpx

 Source: File Wrapper – US20190315466A1 – Non-Final Rejection – April 22, 2020

 This seems to indicate that Boeing was trying to patent something similar to what’s already protected within Flirtey’s ‘655 patent.
 But Boeing had to amend their claims to get it granted.
-The interesting thing is – Boeing has also started testing their drone delivery system.
-Recently, Boeing successfully completed the first outdoor flight test of its experimental cargo air vehicle (CAV).
+Interestingly, Boeing has also started testing their drone delivery system.
+Recently, Boeing completed the first outdoor flight test of its experimental cargo air vehicle (CAV).

 On the other hand, US20180144302A1 (or US Appl.
 No. 15357821) filed by IBM seems to claim a package delivery system wherein the drones autonomously deliver the packages to the recipient.

-As shown in the table above, we can see that IBM received five 103 rejections based on Flirtey’s patent due to which they had to make multiple changes in the claims.
-This indicates that IBM’s patent application was quite similar to Flirtey’s US‘655 patent.
+As shown in the table above, we can see that IBM received five 103 rejections based on Flirtey’s patent, which caused them to make multiple changes in the claims.
+This indicates that IBM’s patent application was similar to Flirtey’s US‘655 patent.

 What are other drone players upto w.r.t package handling?

-I also noticed that Flirtey’s patent is cited by large companies like Amazon, Walmart, Qualcomm, etc. I was curious to know what these big names in drone tech are doing in regards to package handling via drones.
-So, I did a quick research on Google Patents to find patent applications from Walmart and Wing Aviation like US20190235527A1 and US10875648B2 which are discussing package holding mechanisms.
-Both of these companies have been quite active in the research and testing of package delivery systems using drones.
+I also noticed that large companies like Amazon, Walmart, Qualcomm, etc, cite Flirtey’s patent.
+I was curious to know what these big names in drone tech are doing regarding package handling via drones.
+So, I quickly researched Google Patents to find patent applications from Walmart and Wing Aviation, like US20190235527A1 and US10875648B2, which discuss package-holding mechanisms.
+Both of these companies have been quite active in researching and testing package delivery systems using drones.

-From an analyst’s point of view, it seems that a lot of big companies are working around Flirtey’s patents.
-It doesn’t seem surprising either given its clever inventions like drone safety mechanisms and package holding systems which are essential to drone technology.
+From an analyst’s point of view, it seems that many big companies are working around Flirtey’s patents.
+It doesn’t seem surprising, given its clever inventions like drone safety mechanisms and package holding systems, which are essential to drone technology.
 It will be really interesting to see how things unfold from here.

 It’s all a matter of time before we find out.
-With that said, finding which competitors are filing patents close to your technology is essential information that you need to be aware of, for strategic reasons.
-With that info, you could either design around those patents or even better, consider if they are a good option for acquisition.
-Need a hand with either of those?
+With that said, finding which competitors are filing patents close to your technology is essential information you need to be aware of for strategic reasons.
+With that info, you could either design around those patents or, even better, consider if they are a good option for acquisition.
+Do you need a hand with either of those?